ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

   ```html
   <img src="large_image.jpg" alt="A large image">
   ```
+  The use of a large image without proper optimization can result in slow loading times.

 - **Security Bugs:** These are serious.
 They make software vulnerable to bad people who want to steal your information or break into your computer.
 A classic security bug is SQL injection.
 In web applications, user input should be sanitized to prevent unauthorized access:

   ```python